YASHGUPTA2611/Classification-Models/README.md

 4. Mushroom Classification :-

 In this jupyter notebook, we will make a machine learning model which helps us to classify that a mushroom is safe to eat or not.

+I have used ' Linear discriminant analysis ' to prevent the Curse of Dimensionality.

 'MUSHROOMS' is the jupyter file for the model and 'mushrooms.csv' is the dataset file.